xemul/cylang/README.md

 means find list "a", then get what b refers to (should be a number) then get the b-th element.

+There's also a separate `..` token that evaluates two next tokens and effectively results in referencing the `1st..2nd` value.
+IOW the `a..b` is equivalent to `.. a b` with the exception that `b` in the 2nd case can be any evaluatable token.

-To declare a new symbol there's a `!` command, find its description below.
+To declare a new symbol there's a `=` command, find its description below.

 ## Command tokens